What are the chances of my child having arthritis?

 Back to Pregnancy and arthritis

-There may be several members of your extended family with some form of arthritis, but for most types the chances of passing it on to your children are small.
-As most forms are unlikely to be passed on from parent to child, this shouldn’t affect your decision to have children.
+But for most types the chances of passing it on to your children aren’t very high and shouldn’t usually affect your decision to have children.

 You should discuss the risks associated with your particular type of arthritis with your doctor, but the risks associated with common forms of arthritis are detailed below.